pradeepcep/qwaver/README.md

 Then this happens:

-Boss: Hey, do you have time for business question involving our database?
+Boss: Hey, do you have time for {business question involving our databases}?

 You: Sure!
 Give me 20 minutes..